julianrico1994/Takum-prueba-Fron-Endt-Angular-7-Developer/prueba_back/README.md

-# Prueba Takúm by Julian Garcia Rico ('Back-End' proyect)
+# Back: Takúm's test by Julian Garcia Rico

+This project was generated using [DJango](https://www.djangoproject.com/) and [DRF (Django Rest Framework)](https://www.django-rest-framework.org/)

 ## How to install